-1. Think about your Asset Mapping purpose and develop objectives that will guide your research.

-The objectives of the 2018-19 FCB Participants Asset Mapping research project were:

-- To make this asset map as a useful tool for the FCB program participants; - To identify and recognize the assets of individuals and communities of the FCB program participants; - To use this asset map as one of the steps of uniting the strengths and resources of our communities; - To promote community involvement and build connections with one another. - 2.
-Think about the types of community assets that you need to learn about.
+- Think about your Asset Mapping purpose and develop objectives that will guide your research. - The objectives of the 2018-19 FCB Participants Asset Mapping research project were: - To make this asset map as a useful tool for the FCB program participants; - To identify and recognize the assets of individuals and communities of the FCB program participants; - To use this asset map as one of the steps of uniting the strengths and resources of our communities; - To promote community involvement and build connections with one another.

-There are five core categories of assets in a community: individual, voluntary associations, institutions, physical/ economic and culture/stories.
-Based on the objectives, six research questions were developed for the 2018-19 FCB Participants Asset Map- ping research project:

-- a.
-Where do you work? - b.
-What are 2~3 places where you connect with others in University Circle or your surrounding neighborhood? - c.
-What are 2~3 assets you use on Case Western Reserve University campus? - d.
-What are 2~3 assets that you use within the broader University Circle? - e.
-What are 2~3 assets that you use within the surrounding community? - f.
-What are 2~3 of your personal gifts or skills? - 3.
-Choose a method and tool to collect information about assets.

-The Network chose to create a Google form with the six questions above, which was sent to participants via email (example).
-Some of the participants chose not to use the Google form link, so the Network team members collected data by phone to record the assets and then entered the data manually (example).

-Please note: Question a~e require a specific address or place for each asset in order to properly import data later.

-For the purpose of privacy protection, you can code participants with numbers or only use their first names, as this identifier will show up on the final map.
+- 2. Think about the types of community assets that you need to learn about. - There are five core categories of assets in a community: individual, voluntary associations, institutions, physical/economic and culture/stories.
+Based on the objectives, six research questions were developed for the 2018-19 FCB Participants Asset Map-ping research - 1.
+Where do you work? - 2.
+What are 2~3 places where you connect with others in University Circle or your surrounding neighborhood? - 3.
+What are $2\sim3$ assets you use on Case Western Reserve University campus? - 4.
+What are 2~3 assets that you use within the broader University Circle? - 5.
+What are $2\sim3$ assets that you use within the surrounding community? - 6.
+What are $2\sim3$ of your personal gifts or skills? - 3.
+Choose a method and tool to collect information about assets. - The Network chose to create a Google form with the six questions above, which was sent to participants via email (example).
+Some of the participants chose not to use the Google form link, so the Network team members collected data by phone to record the assets and then entered the data manually (example). - Please note: Questions 1-5 require a specific address or place for each asset in order to properly import data later. - For the purpose of privacy protection, you can code participants with numbers or only use their first names, as this identifier will show up on the final map.
 Alternatively you can remove this identifier from the map entirely.